 53:20.
 And Manát, the third, who is a different one

-The Nabataeans equated them with the greek Aphrodite Ourania (Roman Venus Caelestis).
+The Nabataeans equated her with the greek Aphrodite Ourania (Roman Venus Caelestis).

 These types of divinity were summarized as Al-lat (Allatu, Alilat, Alla, al-Lāt)